Photos

 Peers

-Advanced metadata (EXIF) editing and viewing capabilities directly within the app.
+Advanced metadata (EXIF) editing and viewing capabilities.

 Support for private vaults and passcode-protected folders for sensitive media.